 - For each child to leave St Mary’s with a rich body of skills and knowledge, acquired from an unforgettable curriculum

-- For our cumulative learning to give children a thirst for more; a desire to become more independent learners
+- For our cumulative learning experience to give children a thirst for more; a desire to become inquisitive minds and independent learners

-- To know that core skills like reading and mathematics, at the heart of our curriculum, have helped pupils to learn incrementally & attain as highly as they can, reaching their own choice of next steps
+- To know that core skills like reading and mathematics, at the heart of our curriculum, have helped pupils to learn incrementally & attain their God given potential ready for the next stage of their learning journey

 - For the broadness of our curriculum to facilitate rounded individuals, with a social, moral and emotional interaction to the world around them